Robaina/BRENDApyrser/README.md

 # A python parser for the BRENDA database

-This project provides python classes and functions to parse the text file containing the entire BRENDA enzyme database (https://www.brenda-enzymes.org)

 ## Installation
+1. ```pip install brendapyrser```
-1. Git clone project to local directory
+2. Git clone project to local directory.

-2. In terminal navigate to directory and enter: python setup.py install
+   In terminal navigate to directory and enter: ```python setup.py install```

-## Usage
-The BRENDA database is not included in _brendapyrser_ It has to be downloaded as a txt file (brenda_download.txt) from: https://www.brenda-enzymes.org/download_brenda_without_registration.php.
+Due to BRENDA's license, BRENDA's database cannot be downloaded directly by the parser, instead, the user is asked to download the database as a text file after accepting usage conditions [here](https://www.brenda-enzymes.org/download_brenda_without_registration.php).

 This is an ongoing project!